 - Combination and Oily Skin: Use 2-3 times per week

 You can also use this cleanser on breakouts or uneven skin tone on your chest and back.
 Apply 1-3 times per week in the shower with a sponge.
-Please note that this fragranced foaming cleanser should not be used with topical prescriptions, or on acne-erupted, or sensitive skin.
+Please note that you should not use this fragranced foaming cleanser with topical prescriptions or on acne-erupted or sensitive skin.